Spc-Marcus/M2-IDM-PROJET/README.md

 ![railroad](./images/railroad.png)

 The second one is accessible from the Langium website, on the [`Playground` page](https://langium.org/playground/).
-Here you can past your grammar (without forgetting to also past your types and terminals, and removing your imports) and a program conforms to the grammar.
+Here you can paste your grammar (without forgetting to also past your types and terminals, and removing your imports) and a program conforms to the grammar.
 By clicking on the "Tree" icon, you can open a new panel displaying the abstract syntax tree of your program, in JSON.
 However be aware, the playground has sometimes some refresh issues so the program text editor may be not synchronized anymore with the grammar one.